American Academy of Ophthalmology offers advice on how patients can take control of their health beyond medications and surgery

 - Drink coffee in moderation.
 Better yet, drink tea instead of coffee.
 A study published last month showed that people who consumed at least one cup of hot tea daily had 74 percent decreased odds of having glaucoma compared with those who did not consume hot tea.
 A little coffee is fine, but excessive caffeine intake is not ideal.
 One study found that drinking 5 or more cups of caffeinated coffee increased the risk of developing glaucoma.
 How can tea help?
 Antioxidants and the flavonoids contained in tea may improve the body’s ability to prevent the harmful effects of free radical damage.

 - Consider taking a magnesium supplement.
 Studies suggest that an adequate intake of dietary magnesium may be beneficial for patients with glaucoma.
 Why?
 Magnesium improves circulation and seems to have a beneficial effect on glaucoma patients’ vision.
+However, another study suggests that too much magnesium may be associated with an increased risk of glaucoma.

 - Brush, floss, and visit the dentist regularly.
 A recent study showed that tooth loss may be linked to increased glaucoma risk.
 This is because periodontal disease may trigger an inflammatory response that can contribute to glaucoma.